kaiorosa1/100-days-of-code/log.md

 ### Day 97: May 3, 2019

 **Today's Progress**: I have added the spanish version of my portfolio page.
 I don't have a button to switch it to spanish but it's almost functional.
+I've reviewed more React.

 **Thoughts**: One of those days that I didn't have as much time as I wanted to work on my projects.
 I've split it into two sessions.
+The past days I've learning and reviewing React and I must say Academind is the best one yet.
+Very clear and very thorough.
+I've watched the React basics series on thenewboston and it can't compare.
+I don't know if it's because it's the second time reviewing but I really like Maximilian's teaching style.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/kaiorosa1.github.io/commit/1aec8557f9124a6ed0c609fbfcf84f85ecc99fdc